rhx/SwiftGLib/README.md

 	git clone https://github.com/rhx/SwiftGLib.git
 	cd SwiftGLib
-    ./run-gir2swift.sh
     swift build
     swift test

-Please note that on macOS, due to a bug in the Swift Package Manager prior to Swift 5.4, if you have Xcode-12.4 or older, you need to pass in the build flags manually, i.e. instead of `swift build` and `swift test` you can run

-    swift build `./run-gir2swift.sh flags -noUpdate`
-    swift test  `./run-gir2swift.sh flags -noUpdate`

-### Xcode

-On macOS, you can build the project using Xcode instead.
-To do this, you need to create an Xcode project first, then open the project in the Xcode IDE:

-	./xcodegen.sh
-	open GLib.xcodeproj

-After that, use the (usual) Build and Test buttons to build/test this package.

 ## Documentation

 You can find reference documentation inside the [docs](https://rhx.github.io/SwiftGLib/) folder.
 This was generated using the [jazzy](https://github.com/realm/jazzy) tool.
 If you want to generate your own documentation, matching your local installation,